pedroafreitas/pontosNaWeb/Catalog/notes.md

 So: create the model

-then we keep doig this: repo, add the interface, dto, controller
+Then we keep doig this: repo, add the interface, dto, controller

+## Part 3

+Now we will connect our service to a MongoDb database, replacing our in memory repository with it.

+We will learn:
+    1.How to create a MongoDb repository
+    2.How to run MongoDb as a docker container
+    3.How to use Postman to interact with a REST API

 This is only my studyng repo.
 I do not own this content.